AdobeDocs/commerce-testing/src/pages/guide/js/index.md

 ---
-group: testing
-title: JavaScript unit testing with Jasmine
+title: JavaScript Unit Testing with Jasmine | Commerce Testing
-functional_areas:
-  - Testing
-  - test
+description:
 ---

+# JavaScript unit testing with Jasmine

 Commerce uses a custom [Grunt] task named `spec` to run Jasmine tests.
 The task collects the tests from `<magento_root_dir>dev/tests/js/jasmine/tests` and can be run for all tests, a theme, or a single test.